 If stored properly in a dark and dry place away from direct sunlight like a kitchen cabinet it can last up to 5 years.

-you can also buy ready made rosemary tincture if you prefer.
+You can also buy ready made rosemary tincture if you prefer.

 Rosemary tincture